Turns All Year: A Guide for How to Ski Every Month of the Year in North America

 Where to Ski in October and November | Condรฉ Nast Traveler

-November is good to go in most places in the US.
+November is a good time to go to most places in the US.
 Photo credit: Conde Nast Traveler

-By November, lifts are usually spinning all over the country.ย Most resorts, while they usually have spotty snow coverage, are open sometime in November.
+By November, lifts are usually spinning all over the country.
+Most resorts, while they typically have spotty snow coverage, are open sometime in November.
 Try to ski at a resort in November if you can.

 December